Dissend History, Family Crest & Coats of Arms

-England by the ancestors of the Dissend family when they migrated to the region after the Norman Conquest in 1066.
-The Dissend family lived in Gloucestershire.
+Dissend is a name that was brought to England by the ancestors of the Dissend family when they migrated to the region after the Norman Conquest in 1066.
+The Dissend family lived in Staffordshire.
 This family was originally from St. Aubin, Normandy, and it is from the local form of this place-name, D'Aubin, which literally translates as from Aubin, that their surname derives.

 Early Origins of the Dissend family